cucapra/pollen/flatgfa-py/docs/index.rst

 traverse these handles.

 To get a GFA text representation of any of these objects, use ``str(obj)``.
-All these objects are equatable (so you can compare them with ``==``); this uses equality on the underlying references to the data store, so two objects are equal if they refer to the same index in the same :class:`FlatGFA`.
+All these objects are equatable (so you can compare them with ``==``) and hashable (so you can store them in dicts and sets).
+This reflects equality on the underlying references to the data store, so two objects are equal if they refer to the same index in the same :class:`FlatGFA`.

 .. autoclass:: Segment
    :members: